NethServer/ns8-docs/install.rst

 For security reasons, the admin password must be changed immediately if it is still at the default value.

-Ensure the node FQDN (fully qualified domain name) is correct, and respects the :ref:`DNS requirements <dns-reqs>`.
+Ensure the node Fully Qualified Domain Name (FQDN) is correct, and respects the :ref:`DNS requirements <dns-reqs>`.

 Even if running on a single node, the system will setup a Virtual Private Network (VPN) for the cluster.